Targeting pelagic speedsters north of the Tropic of Capricorn.

 Metal slugs and slices are perfectly suited for this type of fishing, but heavy poppers, stickbaits and soft plastics can also work well when cast amongst a frenzied school of feeding pelagics.

 A medium weight 15kg trolling outfit is a great starting point when targeting a range of tropical pelagic species.
 An overhead reel loaded with 500m of 15kg braid or monofilament line matched to a 5-6’ short stroker style rod is perfect.

-A large threadline reel loaded with a similar capacity of 15kg braid and matched to a short jigging rod will work equally as well for this style of fishing.
+A heavy duty overhead reel like the Alvey Offshore 0S300 or large threadline reel like the beefed up Orbiter 0SR160 loaded with a similar capacity of 15kg braid and matched to a short jigging rod will work equally as well for this style of fishing.
 If targeting particularly big fish, or sharks are a problem, it might be worth beefing up your gear and selecting a 24kg outfit.